You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. How often should I get liver tests if I'm taking Lipitor?

-The frequency of liver tests depends on individual circumstances, including medical history, liver function, and dosage.
-Typically, Lipitor users should undergo liver function tests every 6-12 weeks for the first year and every 6-12 months thereafter.
+* The frequency of liver function tests depends on individual circumstances, but generally, patients should have their liver function tested before starting treatment and every 6-12 months thereafter.

-Signs of liver damage may include fatigue, loss of appetite, nausea and vomiting, yellowing of the skin and eyes (jaundice), dark urine, and pale stools.
+* Symptoms of liver damage caused by Lipitor may include fatigue, loss of appetite, nausea, vomiting, and yellowing of the skin and eyes.

 DrugPatentWatch - Make Better Decisions